krishnasrivaibhav2027/astro-admit-flow/HCAPTCHA_INTEGRATION.md

    - Secret key (private): Used in backend for verification
    - Only site key is configured in frontend

-2. **Current Implementation:**
+2. **Backend Verification:**
-   - Frontend validation only
+   - Frontend validation only is not enough for production.
-   - Prevents basic bot attempts
-   - For production, add backend verification
+   - For production, you must add backend verification.

 3. **Best Practices:**
    - Never expose secret key in frontend